 So, what’s a digital creator, then?

-A digital creator, on the other hand, is someone who creates content for digital properties, such as YouTube or Instagram.
-Creators consider creating content to be their career.
-It’s their job to create content, not to influence… See the difference?
+A digital creator or content creator, on the other hand, is someone who creates content for digital properties, such as YouTube or Instagram.
+Creators consider creating high quality content to be their career.
+It’s their job to create engaging content, not to influence… See the difference?

 Here’s another definition: